 His controversy is one reason why he has played at numerous clubs, and also a reason why some players and fans are not his biggest fan.

-This was a time the name “The Zlatan” was born.
+This was the time the name “The Zlatan” was born.
 Soon, the world took notice of the young Swedish footballer with sensational abilities at such a young age.

-On Feb 14, 2015 in a match against “S.M.
-Caen” on scoring a goal, he took off his shirt to reveal tattoo of 50 people names around the world, suffering of hunger.
+On Feb 14, 2015, in a match against “S.M.
+Caen” on scoring a goal, he took off his shirt to reveal a tattoo of 50 people names around the world, suffering from hunger.
 This act was in support of “U.N.
 Food Programme.

 He also has the Five Deva Faces Yantra, a Buddhist image representing the elements which is believed to fight off illness.

-A few other tattoos are the words “only god can judge me” (a Tupac song) on his ribcage, and the ace of hearts and clubs on his right rib cage which are supposed to represent good luck.
+A few other tattoos are the words “only god can judge me” (a Tupac song) on his ribcage, and the ace of hearts and clubs on his right ribcage, which is supposed to represent good luck.

 A fascinating take on Ibrahimovic by his childhood friend: ‘I was better than my best pal Zlatan… now he’s a star and has snubbed me for 13 years.

 They didn’t always agree, particularly about football.
 ‘I idolized Shearer and he hated English football because I loved it so much – that’s what he was like,’ said Flygare.
 ‘He always said he would play in Italy and he did.’

 When they were called in off the street by Flygare’s mother they would sit on the couch for hours on end, fighting over control of the games console.